 - Too much clutter and too much furniture can make a home “feel wrong.”
 Move out all excess furniture to make rooms appear larger.

 - Clear off the kitchen counters – make them look as expansive as possible.
 Clean the oven and all appliances.
 Put a fresh flower or plant on the counter.

-- Get out your tool kit: Tighten loose doorknobs, drawer pulls, cabinet handles, towel racks, switch plates and outlet covers.
+- Get out your tool kit: Tighten loose doorknobs, drawer pulls, cabinet handles, towel racks, switch plates, and outlet covers.
 Fix leaky faucets and remove water stains.

-Bring on the buyers
+Bring on the Buyers

 When it’s time for your agent to show your home, all your preparations will be worth it.
 But here are a few final tips.

 - Make yourself scarce.
 Many prospects feel like intruders when the owners are present.
-They tend to hurry away, or fail to ask the questions they’d like to ask.
+They tend to hurry away or fail to ask the questions they’d like to ask.
 Your absence will put buyers at ease, and give them a chance to spend more time looking at your house.

 - Let your sales professional show your home even when you’re not there.
 If you don’t, you’re limiting the showings – and actually keeping your house off the market many hours a day.

-- Always keep your home ready for show.
+- Always keep your home ready for showing.
 Your sales professional will try to give you as much advance warning as possible.
 Likewise, other sales professionals may call to arrange showings.
 But the bottom line is: Always be prepared.